Knuxfan24/KnuxLib/Experimental_Formats.md

 - [2010 Collision (.orc)](KnuxLib/Engines/Hedgehog/Collision_2010.cs).
 Only reads about half the format but does have an OBJ exporter that exports the basic collision geometry.

+- [Grass Instance (.grass.bin)](KnuxLib/Engines/Hedgehog/GrassInstance.cs).
+Reads and writes, but has a LOT of unknown values.

 - [Rangers Collision (.btmesh)](KnuxLib/Engines/Hedgehog/Collision_Rangers.cs).
 Only has a reader that misses the bounding volume hierarchy data for the meshes, also has quite a few unknown values.

 - [Rangers Skinned Collision (.btsmc)](KnuxLib/Engines/Hedgehog/SkinnedCollision_Rangers.cs).
 Can read, write and export OBJs.
 But most of the data is unknowns with the types guessed.